aidanmelen/no-deploy-on-friday-action/README.md

 # No Deploy on Friday action

-This action aims to codify the unspoken rule of "No Deployments on Friday".
+This action aims to codify the unwritten rules like "No Deployments on Friday"..
 This is achieved by simply terminating the action with a non-zero exit code when the date conditions are met; which in turn, causes the remaining steps in the workflow to cancel.
 At last, your weekend is safe once again.

 ## Inputs